Marcel Marceau: World recognition

 As an author, Marceau published two books for children, the Marcel Marceau Alphabet Book and the Marcel Marceau Counting Book, and poetry and illustrations, including La ballade de Paris et du Monde (The Ballad of Paris and the World), an art book which he wrote in 1966, and The Story of Bip, written and illustrated by Marceau and published by Harper and Row.
 In 1974, he posed for artist Kenneth Hari and worked on paintings and drawings that resulted in a book and artwork in a number of museum collections.
 In 1982, Le Troisième Œil, (The Third Eye), his collection of ten original lithographs, was published in Paris with an accompanying text by Marceau.
 Belfond of Paris published Pimporello in 1987.
 In 2001, a new photo book for children titled Bip in a Book, published by Stewart, Tabori & Chang, appeared in bookstores in the U.S., France, and Australia.

 In 1969, Marcel Marceau opened his first school, École Internationale de Mime, in the Théàtre de la Musique in Paris.
 The school was open for two years with fencing, acrobatics, ballet, and five teachers of mime.
 In 1978, Marceau established his school, École Internationale de Mimodrame de Paris, Marcel Marceau (International School of Mimodrame of Paris, Marcel Marceau).
 In 1996, he established the Marceau Foundation to promote mime in the United States.

 In 1995, pop megastar Michael Jackson, who had been friends with Marceau for nearly 20 years, planned a concert together with him for HBO, but the concert was canceled after Jackson was hospitalized for exhaustion during rehearsals.
 Jackson, during an interview, said that he had always been "in awe" at Marceau's skill as a performer:

 He was a great guy.
 I used to go see Marcel Marceau all of the time, before Off the Wall.
 I used to sneak in and sit in the audience and watch how he would defy the laws of gravity like he was stepping on air.
 I would take some of those things and include it into rhythm and dance when I move.

-In 2000, Marceau brought his full mime company to New York City to present his new melodrama, The Bowler Hat, previously seen in Paris, London, Tokyo, Taipei, Caracas, Santo Domingo, Valencia (Venezuela), and Munich.
-From 1999, when Marceau returned with his classic solo show to New York and San Francisco after 15-year absences for critically acclaimed sold-out runs, his career in America enjoyed a remarkable renaissance with strong appeal to a third generation.
-He later appeared to overwhelming acclaim for extended engagements at such legendary American theaters as The Ford's Theatre in Washington, D.C., the American Repertory Theater in Cambridge, Massachusetts, and the Geffen Playhouse in Los Angeles demonstrating the timeless appeal of the work and the mastery of this unique artist.
+In 2000, Marceau brought his mime company to New York City to present The Bowler Hat, which had previously been performed in Paris, London, Tokyo, Taipei, Caracas, Santo Domingo, Valencia, and Munich.
+Beginning in 1999, he returned to New York and San Francisco with his solo show after a 15-year absence.
+He later performed at venues including Ford’s Theatre in Washington, D.C., the American Repertory Theater in Cambridge, Massachusetts, and the Geffen Playhouse in Los Angeles.

 Marceau's new total company production Les Contes Fantastiques (Fantasy Tales) opened to great acclaim at the Théâtre Antoine in Paris.